 The look shown here was thrown together in about three minutes at the end of a full day.
 Mr. Mickey took me out to dinner, so I wore a black tank top and duster length cardigan from White House|Black Market from a few seasons ago.
 These are the Nic & Zoe pants I purchased at Nordstrom while I was recently on vacation in Florida.
 The shoes are by Sam Edelman a couple of years ago.
 The bag is also about three years old.

 On date nights, I enjoy wearing more dramatic makeup and heels.
 My evening looks are often all black with a lower neckline than I would ever wear during the day, with a dramatic necklace or long earrings.
 My skincare and makeup are always from Beautycounter.
 My website is here.
 (I am a manager at Beautycounter.)
-The necklace I am wearing here is by French Kande.
-My affiliate link is here.
-I will receive a small commission if you purchase from either of these links.
+I will receive a small commission if you purchase from my links.